constituting political authority

 owl-shaped ancient Chinese bronze zun

-The combination of shared interests and new communications capabilities seems to have reshaped cities and civilizations.
+Shared interests and new communications capabilities together seems to have reshaped cities and civilizations.
 Discussing politics using web-based communications technologies can have a large effect on political authority.

 Notes: